-In the event that the Proposed Project generates significant adverse air quality impacts, CEQA requires that all feasible mitigation measures that go beyond what is required by law be utilized during project construction and operation to minimize these impacts.
+In the event that the proposed project generates significant adverse air quality impacts, CEQA requires that all feasible mitigation measures that go beyond what is required by law be utilized during project construction and operation to minimize these impacts.
 Pursuant to CEQA Guidelines Section 15126.4(a)(1)(D), any impacts resulting from mitigation measures must also be discussed.
-Several resources are available to assist the Lead Agency with identifying possible mitigation measures for the Proposed Project, including:
+Several resources are available to assist the Lead Agency with identifying possible mitigation measures for the proposed project, including:

-• Chapter 11 "Mitigating the Impact of a Project" of the SCAQMD CEQA Air Quality Handbook.
+• Chapter 11 "Mitigating the Impact of a Project" of SCAQMD's CEQA Air Quality Handbook.